-(A) the transfer of any security:

-- (i) by operation of law or by reason of reorganization of the issuer [shall not be prohibited.]; - (ii) to any member participating in the offering and the officers or partners thereof, if all securities so transferred remain subject to the lock-up restriction in subparagraph (g)(1) above for the remainder of the time period; - [(C) Venture capital restrictions.
-When a member participates in the initial public offering of an issuer's securities, such member or any officer, director, general partner, controlling shareholder or subsidiary of the member or subsidiary of such controlling shareholder or a member of the immediate family of such persons, who beneficially owns any securities of said issuer at the time of filing of the offering, shall not sell such securities during the offering or sell, transfer, assign or hypothecate such securities for ninety (90) days following the effective date of the offering unless:] - [(i) the price at which the issue is to be distributed to the public is established at a price no higher than that recommended by a qualified independent underwriter who does not beneficially own 5% or more of the outstanding voting securities of the issuer, who shall also participate in the preparation of the registration statement and the prospectus, offering circular, or similar document and who shall exercise the usual standards of "due diligence" in respect thereto; or] - [(ii)] (iii) if the aggregate amount of [such] securities of the issuer held by [such a member and its related persons enumerated above would] the underwriter or related person do not exceed 1% of the securities being offered; - (iv) that is beneficially owned on a pro-rata basis by all equity owners of an investment fund, provided that no participating member manages or otherwise directs investments by the fund and participating members in the aggregate do not own more than 10% of the equity in the fund;
+- (A) the transfer of any security: - (i) by operation of law or by reason of reorganization of the issuer [shall not be prohibited.]; (ii) to any member participating in the offering and the officers or partners thereof, if all securities so transferred remain subject to the lock-up restriction in subparagraph (g)(1) above for the remainder of the time period; - [(C) Venture capital restrictions.
+When a member participates in the initial public offering of an issuer's securities, such member or any officer, director, general partner, controlling shareholder or subsidiary of the member or subsidiary of such controlling shareholder or a member of the immediate family of such persons, who beneficially owns any securities of said issuer at the time of filing of the offering, shall not sell such securities during the offering or sell, transfer, assign or hypothecate such securities for ninety (90) days following the effective date of the offering unless:] - [(i) the price at which the issue is to be distributed to the public is established at a price no higher than that recommended by a qualified independent underwriter who does not beneficially own 5% or more of the outstanding voting securities of the issuer, who shall also participate in the preparation of the registration statement and the prospectus, offering circular, or similar document and who shall exercise the usual standards of "due diligence" in respect thereto; or]

-(v) that is not an item of value under subparagraphs (c)(3)(B)(iv) - (vi) above;

-(vi) that was previously but is no longer subject to the lock-up restriction in subparagraph (g)(1) above in connection with a prior public offering; or a. the class of security qualifies as an "actively traded security" under SEC Rule sales of the public offering; or b. is beneficially owned by a person that is not a participating member; or
+- [(ii)] (iii) if the aggregate amount of [such] securities of the issuer held by [such a member and its related persons enumerated above would] the underwriter or related person do not exceed 1% of the securities being offered; - (iv) that is beneficially owned on a pro-rata basis by all equity owners of an investment fund, provided that no participating member manages or otherwise directs investments by the fund and participating members in the aggregate do not own more than 10% of the equity in the fund; - (v) that is not an item of value under subparagraphs (c)(3)(B)(iv) (vi) above; - (vi) that was previously but is no longer subject to the lock-up restriction in subparagraph (g)(1) above in connection with a prior public offering; or - (vii) that was acquired before the period commencing 180 days immediately preceding the required filing date pursuant to subparagraph (b)(4) above and: - a. the class of security qualifies as an "actively traded security" under SEC Rule